What Is an API: Understanding How They Work

 Hire API Developers with Revelo

 Most software and app developers are familiar with at least one type of API.
-They may even know how to interpret API server responses and use tools like REST API Client Code Generator and API gateways.
+They may even know how to interpret API server responses, API design, and API specifications.
 However, that's not enough to make a state-of-the-art piece of software.
-That's why you should hire top-notch API developers who are familiar with several architectural API styles.
+That's why you should hire top-notch API developers who are experts at doing API development.

-If you're having difficulties locating API talent, Revelo can help.
-As Latin America's premier tech talent marketplace, we provide access to thousands of developers familiar with architectural API styles.
+If you're having difficulties finding tech talent that can build an API, Revelo can help.
+As Latin America's premier tech talent marketplace, we provide access to thousands of developers familiar with how to create an API.
 Moreover, all of our talent has been rigorously pre-vetted for their English proficiency and technical and soft skills.

 Need to source and hire remote software developers?